SPECIAL TOPIC: "ABIDING" IN JOHN'S WRITINGS

 John's Gospel describes a special relationship between God the Father and Jesus the Son.
 It is a mutual intimacy based on Jesus' subjection and equality.
 Throughout John's Gospel Jesus speaks what He hears the Father saying, does what He sees the Father doing.
 Jesus does not act on His own, but on the will of the Father (i.e., John 5:19,30; 8:28; 12:49; 14:10,24).

 This intimate fellowship and servanthood sets the pattern for the relationship between Jesus and His followers.
 This intimate association was not the absorption of the individual (as in eastern mysticism), but an ethical, moral lifestyle of emulation (cf. John 13:15; 1 Pet.
 2:21; 1 John 3:16).
-Fellowship was
+Fellowship involves

 1. cognitive (the worldview of the gospel as the Word of God)